We believe in the power of music.

 Grand Traverse Insider Article (August 2014) “Entrepreneurial Spirit, with a Courageous Beat” by Jeffray Kessler

-Pete’s Fulfillament Talk (January 2015) This was an inspiring storytelling event where Pete was one of six local business community members who took the stage and talked about how they found fulfillment in their journey – without sugarcoating it.
+Pete’s Fulfillament Talk (January 2015) This was an inspiring storytelling event where Pete was one of six local business community members who took the stage and talked about how they found fulfillment in and lived a life of passion – without sugarcoating it.

 Live Your Passion Podcast with guest Pete Farmer (December 2014) Host DJ Waldow chats with everyday people about their passion and their path to getting there and how they maintain it.